Studentships for October 2023

-Applicants must hold/achieve a minimum of an upper second-class honours degree (or international equivalent) or Master’s degree in computer science, engineering, mathematics, statistics, physics or a cognate subject area.
+Applicants should hold/be predicted a minimum of an upper second-class honours degree (or international equivalent) or Master’s degree in computer science, engineering, mathematics, statistics, physics or a cognate subject area.

 English language requirements

 Applicants must also meet the English language requirements at the Universities where they wish to study: please check the respective webpages at Lincoln, Cambridge and East Anglia for further details.

 Studentship and funding